gremau/EarthSciNotebook/docs/instruments/sdi12.md

 The `aM!` and `aMx!` SDI12 commands, where `a` is the SDI12 address and `x` is a command modifier, are used to poll the sensor.
 Command `aM!` returns three values: VWC, EC, and T. Note that some sensors use internal logical tests to remove erroneous values (outside operational limits or accuracy specs) and return errorvalues such as 99999.
 Depending on the sensor, these logical tests may be ignored by sending the correct `Mx!` command.

-In a CR Basic, the command to read an SDI12 sensor is `SDI12Recorder()`.
+In CR Basic, the command to read an SDI12 sensor is `SDI12Recorder()`.
 The